 The different treatment of my film versus similar ones made by foreigners and men demonstrated that the liberal elites find no entertainment in an oppressed people telling their own stories.
 This realization was deeply painful for me.

 Given the precarious situation of women in India and the lukewarm reception to my film, it especially hurt when a hastily-made documentary on periods in India made by a foreigner won the Oscars.
 It stung worse when such a film glorified a man and was told primarily through a first-world point-of-view.
 There is something about the packaging of third-world countries’ plight that gives the liberals a perverse gratification in supporting them.
 A practice that home-grown filmmakers, in most cases, are deprived of.

-Instead, I decided to have all of my subjects, regardless of their economical, socio political differences, against a uniform black background.
+Instead, I decided to have all of my subjects, regardless of their economical, sociopolitical differences, against a uniform black background.
 I encouraged them to speak with courage, and was not going to allow their stories to be prejudiced by their social position, class, or profession.
 In my film, they were all equal and spoke as one single unit: women.
 There was no poverty porn.
 No white savior.
-I decided to take the risk of people whining about its length and format.
+I decided to take the risk of people whining about the length and format.

 Since the film took quite a long time to finish, I became a walking encyclopedia of the Act, the politics of policymaking.
 It was not optional because the film’s narrative arc was based on how well I understood what was wrong with the Act.
 This helped me support many women with their fight, be it by helping them find a lawyer, or file an FIR (first information report) at the police station.
 I became an activist I didn’t presume to be.
 The painful process of this had a bitter outcome in the film.